Sailor Song (novel): Reviews

 Charles Perry of the Los Angeles Times described the book as "a page-turner", and said "Sailor Song is a wild, rollicking novel, a dark and cosmic romp...
 This epic tale of the north is a vibrant moral fable for our time."
 Professor Marvin Gilbert Porter of the University of Missouri said "This novel has energy and exuberance aplenty: wild chase scenes, puns, name games, vaudevillian high jinks, songs, poems, playful literary allusions, zippy satire, and born-again patriotic Fourth of July fireworks."
-Goodreads opined "His baroque humor in top form, Kesey skewers religious cults, organized lodges and land developers as the madcap adventures culminate in the phantasmogorical conclusion on the open seas...
+Publishers Weekly opined "His baroque humor in top form, Kesey skewers religious cults, organized lodges and land developers as the madcap adventures culminate in the phantasmogorical conclusion on the open seas...
 This is a gargantuan novel of epic dimensions that feeds on the need for love and heroes...".
 On the other hand, in The Independent, Christopher Bray wrote "Swollen and meandering, the book is short on narrative thrust.
 It has... patches of Shakespearian rhetorical intensity, and some great gags (some hideous ones too)... whereas One Flew Over the Cuckoo's Nest, Kesey's most celebrated novel, had memorable images...
 Sailor Song has little of such durability."